Yes, I Went to See a Hologram in Concert!

 Now, the hologram, was quite spectacular.
 The videos and pictures, even the ones I took, do it NO justice.
 I expected it to be a lifeless recording, but, possibly to the credit of the band, it actually didn’t feel that lifeless.
 My first reaction when I saw him materialize on the stage was HOLY FUCK!

 There were some truly amazing special effects too.
-Back in the day, Dio use to have huge animatronic dragons on stage.
-Not just those, all the visuals were rather stunning.
+While we didn’t get a giant animatronic dragon, all the visuals were stunning stunning.
 This certainly was not a some cheap crap production.
 It was well done.

 The set list was OK.
 I would have liked a more diverse set list.